hornArts & Entertainment See also:

 Museums & Visual Arts

-Artforumnew video - This companion website for Artforum International Magazine offers news & reviews on art, artists, exhibitions & museums.
-(Commercial site)
+Artforum video - This companion website for Artforum International Magazine offers news & reviews on art, artists, exhibitions & museums.
+(Site includes advertisements)

 American Craft Artists video - Lists dozens of noted craft artists who work in clay, wood, metal, glass, and fiber.
 Click on an artist to find out more about them, and how they view what they do.
-Includes video clips from the PBS TV series, Craft in America.
+Includes video from the PBS TV series, Craft in America.
+Craft Revival Quarterly features information on the makers, techniques, processes & vocabulary of the handicrafts of South Asia (Craft Revival Trust; non-profit organization).

 Museum of Online Museums - Links to online collections and exhibits 'covering a vast array of interests and obsessions'.
 (By Coudal Partners, a design, advertising and interactive studio)